iamMD01/Learning-javascript/README.md

 4/Apr/2024 as day 1

-    Hello there i am learing javascript in 21 days & i have also some prior knowledge of python which is helping me to learn java script
+    Hello there i am learning javascript in 21 days & i have also some prior knowledge of python which is helping me to learn java script

 5/Apr/2024 as day 2

-    Hello there today i learned about datatypes and operators in javascritp with some cool and amazing things  🚀.
+    Hello there today i learned about datatypes and operators in javascript with some cool and amazing things  🚀.
 To know more go to the folders and see my learning if i made an mistake , let me know in the issues section.
     Thanks